gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app-to-kubernetes.md

 ### Watch out for the container port

 Time to set the port your application is serving traffic on.
-It is a common mistake that developers not setting the right port in the deployment configuraton and when they try to open the deployed app in the browser, they get a HTTP 503.
+It is a common mistake that developers not setting the right port in the deployment configuration and when they try to open the deployed app in the browser, they get a HTTP 503.

 The demo-app serves traffic on port 9000.
 Set your own port.